HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_SanchiMittal.md

 ## Future Scope
-It has been a great learning experice while working on the batch generator project.
+It has been a great learning experience while working on the batch generator project.
 I plan on continuing to contribute for the improvement of this project in the future as well, some of the points under future scope are listed below:
 - Further optimization of the memory intensive code wherever possible.
 - Facilitating multi-threading over GPUs.